hrma240/Lab-2/README.md

 Part One: Resistors in Series

-For this lab we needed a Fluke Digital Multimeter True RMS (DMM), a DC power supply, a soldering station and piece of solder, and resistors with resistances 1, 2.2, 5.1, 4.7, 6.8, 15, 220 kOhms.
+For this lab we needed a Fluke Digital Multimeter True RMS (DMM), a DC power supply, a soldering station and piece of solder, and resistors with resistances 1, 2.2, 5.1, 4.7, 6.8, 15, 220 k&Omega;.

 We first created a simple circuit with three resistors in series with a DC Power Supply (DCPS).
 Below is a schematic of this circuit along with a picture of the completed solder circuit board.